Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: ANN-based emulator

 To sample the parameter space and generate the posterior probability distributions, we use the publicly available package \texttt{Cobaya}~\cite{torradoCobayaBayesianAnalysis2019a,torradoCobayaCodeBayesian2021a}.
 Specifically, we use its implementation of the Metropolis-Hastings sampler~\cite{metropolisEquationStateCalculations1953, lewisEfficientSamplingFast2013a}.
 The samples are drawn using 8 parallel chains~\cite{lewisCosmologicalParametersCMB2002a, lewisEfficientSamplingFast2013a}.
 The chains are assumed to be converged when the Gelman-Rubin $R-1$ statistic~\cite{gelmanInferenceIterativeSimulation1992} falls below 0.01 for two consecutive evaluations.
 Once converged, we discard the first 30\% of the samples as burn-in and use the rest for further analysis.
 The resultant posterior distributions are analyzed using the \texttt{GetDist}~\cite{lewisGetDistPythonPackage2019} package.
 We use simulations with two different resolutions to constrain the free parameters, one with a grid size of $\Delta x=8~h^{-1}$~cMpc ($32^3$ grid cells), and another with a grid size of $\Delta x=4~h^{-1}$~cMpc ($64^3$ grid cells).
 The resultant parameter constraints for the two resolutions are shown in red in figures~\ref{fig:constraints_32} and \ref{fig:constraints_64}.
 The significant computational cost of this full MCMC run, which is quantified later (see table~\ref{tab:resources}), provides the primary motivation for developing the efficient ANN-based emulator framework described in the next section.

-\section{ANN-Based Emulator}
+\section{ANN-based emulator}

 In this section, we present our ANN-based emulator approach, beginning with a brief overview of ANNs, followed by a detailed description of how they are used to construct emulators of $\chi^2(\theta)$, including dataset generation, training methodology, and integration within an MCMC framework.
 The same observational constraints and priors used in the previous section are adopted to enable a direct comparison between the two approaches.
 All the emulators discussed here are implemented using the \texttt{TensorFlow} \texttt{Keras} API~\cite{tensorflow2015-whitepaper,chollet2015keras}.
+Figure~\ref{fig:overview} provides a schematic overview of the emulator-based inference framework's methodology and workflow.